 But now our garage makeover is complete!
-And I would like to say that we've become quite the experts on How to Organize Your Garage!
-Let me share with you what we've learned:
+And I would like to say that we've become quite the experts on garage organizing!
+Let me share with you what we've learned!

-It All Starts With a Plan
+Wondering How to Organize Your Garage?
+It All Starts With a Plan!

 Space is limited- and once you face the fact that you aren't going to be able to store absolutely everything you've ever saved “just in case you might need it again”- it's time to develop a plan for your space.

-And I absolutely wanted to have a “recycling zone” where I could store all of the paper, cardboard, shipping cartons, and newspapers until we were ready to take them over to our town's recycling center.
+I absolutely wanted to have a “recycling zone” where I could store all of the paper, cardboard, shipping cartons, and newspapers until we were ready to take them over to our town's recycling center.
 This was a must-have-area that I didn't have room for at our old house!

 One of the great things about deciding your zones in advance- it that it automatically sets limits as to how much you can store.
 If you know that you will only have room for 2 shelves of paint, you know you have to pare down to what will fit into that space!

-But in this case, we needed to clear everything out of the garage so that we could put together and put into place all of our shelving units (more on that in a minute).
+But in this case, we needed to clear everything out of the garage so that we could assemble and install all of our shelving units (more on that in a minute).
 So we dragged everything outside and onto the driveway (after making sure that the weekend forecast was sunny and clear!) and sorted every box and bin.

 And earlier that spring, we had ordered a dumpster and went through the garage as well as the yard (the previous homeowner had left behind plenty of goodies for us to dispose of!) and got rid as much of the trash as possible.

-Create Your Storage Zones
+How to Organize Your Garage with Storage Zones

-Plus, the previous homeowner also left several sections of the same type of shelving behind… so our first course of action was to figure out exactly how we wanted to place all of it in the garage to get the most use out of it.
+Plus, the previous homeowner also left several sections of the same type of shelving behind- so our first course of action was to figure out exactly how we wanted to place all of it in the garage to get the most use out of it.

 Once the storage units were built and put into place, we started organizing everything we wanted to keep on them based on our “zones”!

-So as items were grouped together and put away on the storage units we realized we need to make adjustments to our original zone plan as some categories took up more room and some needed less space.
+As items were grouped together and put away on the storage units we realized we need to make adjustments to our original zone plan as some categories took up more room and some needed less space.

-Making adjustments to the plan is something that continues over time…. as new hobbies and projects emerge and others fade into the background- our garage space will continue to be reworked and adjusted.
+Making adjustments to the plan is something that continues over time- as new hobbies and projects emerge and others fade into the background- our garage space will continue to be reworked and adjusted.
 That's fine.
-No home organization project ever stays “finished”…. that's just the nature of running a home!
+No home organization project ever stays “finished”- that's just the nature of running a home!